Don't Let the Grinch Get Away with Your Holiday Gifts

 Keeping Purchases in Your Car

 If you've ever gone on a power shopping trip for Christmas gifts, you know it can involve carrying a large number of packages around the mall or making trips to several stores that aren't in the mall.
 It's not feasible for most of us to go home and lock our gifts up after each stop, and carrying a lot of gifts around can get awkward, so most of us resort to keeping them in our cars.
-We conducted an informal shopping poll and 81% of the respondents said they keep purchases in their car for up to eight hours; 7% told us they leave gifts in their car for a few days or even weeks.
 To keep your purchases out of the prying eyes of thieves, hide them well and lock your vehicle.
 In addition, don't leave other valuable items in plain sight.
 Even a cord to play your iPod can indicate to a thief that the iPod might be in your car, so hide that too!

 Shopping online is a great way to avoid the crowds, but it also means your purchases are vulnerable when they are delivered.
 If someone is always home at your house, the risk is low.
 But in many households, both parents work and the kids are at school.
 If a package is left on your doorstep, it could be hours before anyone is home to bring it inside.
-Our poll indicated that 77% of those who shop online have packages delivered to their homes, and 65% of those online shoppers have deliveries that are left unattended for more than two hours.
 There are many ways to avoid this situation:

 - When ordering, ask to require a signature when a package is delivered.